Zettablock/stellar-temp/README.md

-A temporary repo for stellar sdk debug
+# A temporary repo for debugging stellar sdk